 Ohio State offers training in virtually every aspect of modern microbiology.

 Upon entering our graduate program, you will do three seven-week rotations in laboratories of your choice.
-These rotations will expose you to a variety of researchers, their laboratories, large fermentation unit and their specializations and should enable you to select an adviser who best suits your interests.
-Once you have selected your dissertation adviser, you will work with your Ph.
-D adviser to design a curriculum that complements your research project.
+These rotations will expose you to a variety of researchers, their laboratories, and their specializations, enabling you to select an advisor who best suits your interests.
+Once you have selected your dissertation advisor, you will work with your advisor to design a curriculum that complements your research project.

 To help you develop communication skills, we offer a seminar series that gives you practice in presenting your work before a friendly audience.
 Each microbiology graduate student has several opportunities to present research papers at national or international meetings during his or her graduate career.
 Annual research competitions give you the opportunity to present your research to a wider audience and to compete for awards that honor the best presentations.